The warning is stark. If this trend continues, one of our most iconic species could become endangered in our lifetime.

 • How do we quantify the major impacts on their mortality during their migration?

 • How to improve their survival rate so more fish return?

 It’s easy for many to speculate on the cause of wild salmon’s decline, but unfounded speculation cannot and will not solve this problem.

-This is why the Atlantic Salmon Trust has launched The Missing Salmon Project – a campaign to raise £1 million by the end of 2018 to fund a tagging and tracking project that will uncover the secrets of the missing salmon to help prevent further decline of this iconic species.
+This is why the Atlantic Salmon Trust has launched The Missing Salmon Project – a campaign to fund and raise awareness for a tagging and tracking project that will uncover the secrets of the missing salmon to help prevent further decline of this iconic species.

 The Missing Salmon Project will be the largest acoustic tracking project for salmon in Europe and will track smolts further than ever before.
-If funding is secured, in 2019 the tagging project will start its work in the Moray Firth – the route taken by 20% of all salmon that leave the UK.
+In Spring 2019, the tagging project will start its work in the Moray Firth – the route taken by 20% of all salmon that leave the UK.
 The lessons learned from the study in the Moray Firth will provide valuable insights that are transferable to other populations of salmon around the UK.

 It’s vital that we raise the funds needed to carry out The Missing Salmon Project to help us understand what is preventing wild salmon from returning to our rivers and give our generation the opportunity to save the species before it’s too late.